Code-Institute-Submissions/JavaScript-Essentials---Rock-Paper-Scissors-Spock/README.md

 - __Play Again / Main Menu Buttons__

-  - at the bottom of the game area are two buttons, one of them sits inside the playing window, this option will fire up the next game whilst carrying the previous scores and chosen player names forward.
+  - At the bottom of the game area are two buttons, one of them sits inside the playing window, this option will fire up the next game whilst carrying the previous scores and chosen player names forward.
 The other button 'Main Menu' shall reset the game and return players to the landing screen, main game menu.
   - The play again button will give players the option to carry on the scoring, perhaps they are playing first to 10 points?
 A maximum of 3 points can be awarded per round so this option carries forward any chosen player names and current scores into fresh games.
   - The main menu button will allow players to return to the main menu, whilst resetting the player names, current scores and chosen paterns.
 Effectively resetting the game itself whilst providing straightforward site navigation.